B3ND1X/air-script/README.md

 Easily hide a Pi in your pocket, connect via ssh with mobile hotspot or ad hoc and pwn the world!)

-*If on Raspberry Pi, it's recommended to NOT crack passwords locally*
+*If on Raspberry Pi, it's recommended to NOT crack passwords locally.*

 *Create or upload your own wordlist if you want to crack local.
 More wordlists means a higher chance of getting the password!*